May 4, 2019 366

 Before a new product is added to the company’s product portfolio, it would normally have gone successfully through the following stages of development.

-This elaborate process for developing new products underscores the need to thoroughly and critically collect and analyses data about the feasibility or otherwise of the proposed product before investing huge sums of money on it.
+This elaborate process for developing new products underscores the need to thoroughly and critically collect and analyze data about the feasibility or otherwise of the proposed product before investing huge sums of money on it.

 This is imperative for every new product or service, irrespective of the size of the organization.
 Many new products and new companies fail in the market place because management either did not bother at all to take them through the above process or they did a bad job of following the process.